huwb/volsample/README.md

 This is implemented as a Unity 5 project and should "just work" without requiring any set up steps.
 This is a very convenient framework for doing this research.
 It provides the tweaking UI for free and affords very fast iteration.

+Since publishing the Advances course [1], there is now a new implementation that supports full 3D rotations (not constrained to the flatland case).
+This is in the scene *Clouds3DAdvection.unity*.
+For the published flatland version of the algorithm, see *CloudsFlatlandAdvection.unity*.

-Upon opening scene Clouds in the project, you should immediately be able to move the camera around in the editor and see the effect on the render.
-If you play the project, the Animator component on the camera will play our test animation.
+For both scenes, once you open them you should immediately be able to move the camera around in the editor and see the effect on the advection.
+If you play the project, the Animator component on the camera will play our test animation if it is enabled.

 There are a few small gotchas that can arise - see the Troubleshooting section below.